utPLSQL/utPLSQL/docs/userguide/annotations.md

 In essence, context behaves like a suite within a suite.

 Context have following characteristics:
-- start with the `--%context` annotation and ends with `--%endcontext`
+- context starts with the `--%context` annotation and ends with `--%endcontext`
-- can have a name provided as parameter for example `--%context(remove_rooms_by_name)`
+- can have a name provided as parameter for example `--%context(remove_rooms_by_name)`.
+This is different than with `suite` and `test` annotations, where name is taken from test `package/procedure`
-- when no name is provided for context, the context is names `context_N` where `N` is the number of the context in suite
+- when no name is provided for context, the context is named `context_N` where `N` is the number of the context in suite or parent context
+- context name must be unique within it's parent (suite or parent context)
+- if context name is not unique within it's parent, context and it's entire content is excluded from execution
+- context name should not contain spaces or special characters
+- context name cannot contain a `.` (hard stop) character
+- contexts can be nested, so a context can be nested within another context
+- suite/context can have multiple nested sibling contexts in it
-- can have their own `--%beforeall`, `--%beforeeach`, `--%afterall` and `--%aftereach` procedures
+- contexts can have their own `--%beforeall`, `--%beforeeach`, `--%afterall` and `--%aftereach` procedures
-- `--%beforeall`, `--%beforeeach`, `--%afterall` and `--%aftereach` procedures defined at suite level, propagate to context
+- `--%beforeall`, `--%beforeeach`, `--%afterall` and `--%aftereach` procedures defined at ancestor level, propagate to context
-- test suite package can have multiple contexts in it
-- contexts cannot be nested
+- if `--%endcontext` is missing for a context, the context spans to the end of package specification

 The below example illustrates usage of `--%context` for separating tests for individual procedures of package.

-Tested tables and code
+Sample tables and code
 ```sql
 create table rooms (
   room_key number primary key,